 - To ask your doctor or nurse what to expect regarding pain and pain management, discuss pain relief options with your doctor and nurse, work with them to develop a pain management plan, ask for pain relief when pain first begins, tell your doctor and nurse if the pain is not relieved, and tell them about any worries you have about taking pain medication.

 If you have concerns regarding your care and treatment, you have the right to file a grievance with Emerson Hospital.
-Please contact the Patient Advocate at 978-287-3092.
+Please contact the quality and patient safety compliments and concerns line at 978-287-3385.
 You also have the right to file a grievance with:

 The Massachusetts Department of Public Health,